publisha/publisha.github.io/_posts/2017/2017-03-03-writing-with-atom.md

 ## OK.
 But what else can I do with the text?

-Alight, I know.
+Alright, I know.
 Your publisher wants a Word file.

 No problem.
 Just follow these steps and all will be well with the world: